quannda/TimeScheduler/README.md

 TimeScheduler
 =============

-Many thank to Zallist
+A simple JavaScript Timeline Scheduler library.
-A simple JavaScript Timeline Scheduler library
+Many thank to Zallist.

 [Go here for a live demo using the latest version](http://quannda.github.io/TimeScheduler/Calendar.html)